lanking520/ADB-Class/Project 2/README.md

 It a match has been found, we would reconstruct it as a string from all tokens in the sentences.
 In our case, any sentences with token number greater than 50 would be eliminated to save time.

+### Second Pipeline
+After the first pipline, the number of matched sentences would be greatly reduced.
+We feed them to the second pipeline.
+Comparing to the first pipeline, the second one added "parse" and "relation" step in order to do the relation extraction.
+After the annotation, we would find the sentence with relation that user required is the maximum of all relations that the sentence holds.
+Then, the sentence would be reconstructed and stored in the dictionary.